ZonglinY/ZonglinY.github.io/_pages/about.md

 <p align="center">
   <img src="/assets/MOOSE_Roadmap.png" alt="The MOOSE Research Line" width="950">
 </p>

+*Like the moose that ventures into uncharted wilderness, the MOOSE series explores the untamed landscape of scientific hypotheses to uncover hidden insights.*

 Below are the main works in this line and their contributions.